Enabling Legislation

 State Rules

-General Operations: Subchapter 2R of Environmental Management Commission rules sets forth implementation details for the program’s enabling legislation (see the section on State Laws).
+General Operations: Subchapter O2R of the Environmental Management Commission rules sets forth implementation details for the program’s enabling legislation (see the section on State Laws).
 The Commission readopted 15A NCAC Subchapter 02R effective March 1, 2018.
+The rules are reviewed and re-adopted approximately every ten years.

 Riparian Buffer Mitigation: A number of rules have been established to protect and restore riparian buffers in particular parts of the state.
 Management of riparian buffers is linked to strategies designed for watersheds and river basins that have impaired water quality associated with nutrient enrichment.